-The \\acquire here is just sparse related macro and we are not interested in it in this moment.
-Location of the definition of the arch\spin\lock function depends on two things: the first is the architecture of the system and the second do we use queued spinlocks or not.
+The \\acquire here is just sparse related macro and we are not interesting in it in this moment.
+Location of the definition of the arch\spin\lock function depends on two things: the first is architecture of system and the second do we use queued spinlocks or not.
 In our case we consider only x86\64 architecture, so the definition of the arch\spin\lock is represented as the macro from the include/asm-generic/qspinlock.h header file: